Waldemar Kraft: Political affiliation

 Kraft joined the NSDAP in 1943 (membership number 9.428.904).
-On 13 November 1939, immediately following the Nazi invasion of Poland and the incorporation of his region into the Warthegau, he was also appointed an Ehren-Hauptsturmführer or Honorary Captain of SS.
+On 13 November 1939, immediately following the Nazi invasion of Poland and the incorporation of his region into the Warthegau, he was also appointed an Honorary Captain (Ehren-Hauptsturmführer) of the SS.

-In 1950 he was among the founders of the Gesamtdeutscher Block/Bund der Heimatvertriebenen und Entrechteten (often abbreviated in texts to "GB/BHE") or All-German Bloc/League of Expellees and Deprived of Rights in Schleswig-Holstein.
-In 1951 he was elected national chairman of the League and Eva Gräfin Finck von Finckenstein became his press secretary.
-In September 1954 she was not reelected into the League administrative board, which led to the resignation of Waldemar Kraft as Chairman.
+In 1950 he was among the founders of the All-German Bloc/League of Expellees and Deprived of Rights (Gesamtdeutscher Block/Bund der Heimatvertriebenen und Entrechteten, often abbreviated as "GB/BHE") in Schleswig-Holstein.
+In 1951, Kraft was elected as the League's national chairman, and Eva Gräfin Finck von Finckenstein as his press secretary.
+In September 1954, she was not reelected into the League administrative board, resulting in Kraft's own resignation as Chairman.

-In March 1956 Kraft, Finckenstein and Theodor Oberländer joined the CDU, which led to the decline of influence of the All-German Bloc/League of Expellees and Deprived of Rights in German politics.
+In March 1956, Kraft, Finckenstein, and Theodor Oberländer all joined the CDU, which lead to the overall decline of the GB/BHE within German politics.

-MP
+Member of the Bundestag

-From 1950 to 1953 Kraft was a member of the state parliament of Schleswig-Holstein, where he represented the electoral district of Lauenburg-west.
+From 1950 to 1953 Kraft was a member of the Landtag (state legislature) of Schleswig-Holstein, where he represented the electoral district of Lauenburg-west.
 From 1953 to 1961 he was subsequently elected a member of the West German Bundestag.